-After the post I published I couple days ago explaining how I create the Genealogy Snapshot box that I use on my family history blog Colleen & Jeff’s Roots, appending it to the bottom of posts I write profiling a specific ancestor, I received questions from other family historians asking if they could still “pretty up” this box on the free version of WordPress.com or Blogger.
+After the post I published I couple days ago explaining how I create the Genealogy Snapshot box that I used to include on my old family history blog Colleen & Jeff’s Roots, appending it to the bottom of posts I write profiling a specific ancestor, I received questions from other family historians asking if they could still “pretty up” this box on the free version of WordPress.com or Blogger.

 NOTE: If you run your own self-hosted version of WordPress, this version will work, but you may want to use my original code blocks that work with your theme’s external style sheets.
 See: WordPress for Genealogy: Adding a Lineage Snapshot Box to Blog Posts About Ancestors, Part I.